genevaers/User-Documentation/docs/AdvancedFeatures/OverviewViews.md

 ### If delimited output is required:

 1)  The output must be sorted, so complete [If the output is to be sorted](#if-the-output-is-to-be-sorted) tasks.
-2)  If summarisation is required, complete [If summarisation is required](#if-summarisation-is-required) tasks.
+2)  If summarization is required, complete [If summarization is required](#if-summarization-is-required) tasks.
 3)  Specify if header row is required.
 4)  Specify delimiter characters.

 ### If a report is required:

 1)  The output must be sorted, so complete [If the output is to be sorted](#if-the-output-is-to-be-sorted) tasks.
-2)  If summarisation is required, complete [If summarisation is required](#if-summarisation-is-required) tasks.
+2)  If summarization is required, complete [If summarization is required](#if-summarization-is-required) tasks.
 3)  Define Group Aggregation functions if required.
 4)  Specify Report headers and footers.
 5)  Specify any Sort Key Titles.